Black-dotted piculet

-The black-dotted piculet (Picumnus nigropunctatus), also known as the black-spotted piculet, is a species of bird in subfamily Picumninae of the woodpecker family Picidae.
+The black-dotted piculet (Picumnus squamulatus nigropunctatus), also known as the black-spotted piculet, is a subspecies of bird in subfamily Picumninae of the woodpecker family Picidae.
 It is endemic to Venezuela.

 Taxonomy and systematics

 The taxonomy of the black-dotted piculet is unsettled.
 It has variously been treated as conspecific with the white-bellied piculet (P. spilogaster) and with the golden-spangled piculet (P. exilis).
 It has also been treated as a junior synonym of P. salvinii which itself has been subsumed into the golden-spangled piculet, and as a synonym of one subspecies of scaled piculet (P. squamulatus obsoletus).

-The International Ornithological Committee (IOC) and BirdLife International's Handbook of the Birds of the World treat this taxon as a species.
-The Clements taxonomy treats it as the scaled piculet subspecies P. squamulatus obsoletus.
+BirdLife International's Handbook of the Birds of the World treat this taxon as a species.
+The International Ornithological Committee (IOC) and the Clements taxonomy treats it as the scaled piculet subspecies P. squamulatus obsoletus.
 The South American Classification Committee of the American Ornithological Society does not recognize it as a species.